tiqsclass6/gcp-be-a-man-level-9/BERRON.md

 ## 🎯 Project Goal

-> _“By the decree of Lord Berron, steward of Cloud and sentinel of observability,
+> _“By the decree of Lord Beron, steward of Cloud and sentinel of observability,
 > let this scroll bear record of a noble pursuit in the age of digital empires.”_

-In the age of cloud-born legions and serverless dominions, this project was forged under the guidance of **Lord Berron** to demonstrate the sacred rites of deploying a **Cloud Run service**—one fortified with **Google Managed Prometheus (GMP) sidecars**.
+In the age of cloud-born legions and serverless dominions, this project was forged under the guidance of **Lord Beron** to demonstrate the sacred rites of deploying a **Cloud Run service**—one fortified with **Google Managed Prometheus (GMP) sidecars**.
 These sidecars, loyal sentinels of metrics, export vital telemetry to the realm of **Cloud Operations**, sparing engineers the burden of managing Prometheus hosts by hand.

 Conceived as a trial in the great arena of technical interviews and recruitment trials, this work serves as a beacon for all firms pledging fealty to GCP-native CI/CD rituals and scalable observability.
 Within these files lies the architecture of a microservice legion—hardened by **Docker**, baptized in **Cloud Build**, and deployed unto the frontier of **Cloud Run.**